ecc521/ecc521/README.md

 ### Hi there - it's Tucker!
-I'm a freshman @ Duke studying Electrical and Computer Engineering.
+I'm a sophomore @ Duke studying Electrical and Computer Engineering.
 I'm open to summer internships at the moment, so feel free to send me a message!

 Many of my projects are publically available on this GitHub - a few, including Mahjong 4 Friends, were removed once I implemented monetization.